JAMPS657/Personal_Projects/Personal Programming Projects/CDPHE & CDC - COVID Immunization Analysis/README.md

 Solution - refresh the page

-# Analysis of COVID Immunization in Colorado Overview
+# Analysis of COVID-19 Immunization in Colorado Overview
 The project merges modules that were created to analyze their respective COVID data sets.

 ## Project members